MalteJ/docker/docs/sources/reference/run.md

 explicitly by providing a MAC via the `--mac-address` parameter (format:
 `12:34:56:78:9a:bc`).

 Global IPv6 networking is disabled by default.
-To assign a global IPv6 to the container and add a default route for IPv6 set the `--global-ipv6` flag.
+To assign a global IPv6 address to the container and add a default route for IPv6 set the `--global-ipv6` flag.
 This requires the daemon to be started with `--ipv6` and a global IPv6 subnet defined via daemon's `--fixed-cidr-v6` parameter.
 You can find further information